JOHNFLEURIMOND/to-do-2018/README.md

 ## Optimizations
-After now looking at it, I would have to like to add a edit button instead of a thumbs down button and I would have also change the thumbs up to a checkbox or radio buttons.
+After now looking at it, I would like to add a edit button instead of a thumbs down button and I would have also change the thumbs up to a checkbox or radio buttons.

 ## Lessons Learned: